MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 The `shareAppContentToStage` API enables you to share specific parts of your app to the meeting stage.
 The API is available through the TeamsJS library.

-The `appContentUrl` must be allowed by the `validDomains` array inside manifest.json, else the API returns a 501 error.
+The `validDomains` array must allow the `appContentUrl` inside manifest.json.
+Else, the API returns a 501 error.

 The following code is an example of `shareAppContentToStage` API: